Industrial/c9-fbp/README.md

 a GraphNode, it needs to contain an Input Node and an Output Node, which wire in the GraphNode's Inport to the Input Node and the Output Node to the GraphNode's Outport.

+## Functional Model of Streams
+Create a function called `waitForAllOutportsReady => Task<void>`.
+It completes (asynchronously) when all outport ports are ready to write to.

+Create a function called `waitForNextInportMessage => Task<{ portId: string,
+data: unknown }>`.
+It completes when the next message arrives on any inport.

+Create a `send` function that takes a `pordId` and `data` argument.
+It send the data to the port.

+Create a function called `run` that takes a `logic` function.
+The `logic` function is the implementation of the component that the nodes is configured to run.
+It first calls `waitForAllOutportsReady`.
+Then, it calls `waitForNextInportMessage`.
+Then, it passes the next InportMessage to the logic function along with the `send` function.
+The `send` function is composed with the `run` function so that the process is started again when the message is sent.
+It might be more efficient to run the `run` function (as a side effect) before the send happens so it's listening before the send triggers the ready.